Folsom Physical Therapy and Training Center

 With our business model, non-Medicare clients can simply call, set up an appointment and come in for treatment.
 Clients pay a reduced rate for our services and we provide them a superbill to submit to their HSA or insurance carrier for possible reimbursement.
 If their insurance carrier requires a doctor’s prescription to cover therapy services, it is advisable that the client acquires a referral prior to their first therapy appointment.

 All Medicare patients must first get a doctor’s referral to access our physical therapy services.
-Medicare clients can directly access our services, bypassing the medical system, through our wellness program if they choose.
+Medicare clients can directly access some of our services, bypassing the medical system, through our wellness program if they choose.
 However, Medicare clients accessing us directly will not be able to submit a superbill to Medicare requesting reimbursement.

 Unsurpassed Patient Care